In this article, we will discuss some important and frequently asked Java 8 Functional Interface Interview Questions and Answers.

 5. What is a Function interface?

 The Function is a functional interface introduced in Java 8; it takes an argument (object of type T) and returns an object (object of type R).
-The argument and output can be a different types.
+The argument and output can be of different types.

 This is the internal implementation of the Function interface: